This tutorial shows how to draw different kinds of manga and comic book speech bubbles. It also explains when you may want to use each type.

 12 – Inverted Bubble

 This is a somewhat rare option that can sometimes be used to convey negative though and emotions.
 A tail version of this bubble can also be used for speech.

-This tutorial provides a good basic breakdown of some of the most common used styles of speech bubbles though different manga and comic book artist can sometimes use slightly different styles.
+This tutorial provides a good basic breakdown of some of the most commonly used styles of speech bubbles though different manga and comic book artist can sometimes use slightly different styles.

-If you are interested in making your own manga or comic book it’s a good idea to pick one set of styles and stick with it throughout the entire story.
+If you are interested in making your own manga or comic book it’s a good idea to pick one set of styles and stick with them throughout the entire story.